FarmBot-Docs/farmbot-genesis/v1.3/FarmBot-Genesis-V1.3/reference/seeds.md

 ---
 title: "Seeds"
 slug: "seeds"
-excerpt: "guide to help you select seeds to plant with FarmBot"
+description: "guide to help you select seeds to plant with FarmBot"
 ---

 * toc